KEisenhart/Course3/CodeBookForCourseProject.md

 #CodeBook for Course Project for Coursera Class Getting & Cleaning Data
 >==================================================================

-NOTE: FieldWidth or Range of Variables #3-#88 are variable up to 32 characters
+NOTE: FieldWidth of Variables are variable up to 32 characters

 1.Variable:  subjectids